NORMA GREGORY (MA, BA, PGCE, PG Cert.)

 • The Phenomenal Woman’s National Book Tour with fellow authors: Debbie Martin-Garcia, Amanda Epe,Eva Brown and Jenice Revers.
 DATES: London 18/0715, Nottingham 25/07/15, Birmingham 29/08/15 and Manchester 04/09/15.

-• Backlit Nottingham – ‘Samuel Morley Threads’ Heritage Project
+• Backlit Nottingham – ‘Samuel Morley Threads’ Heritage Project, public lecture, November 2015

 • ‘Celebrating Diversity and Heritage in the East Midlands’, Lottery Heritage Fund